liamzebedee/goliath-blockchain/sequencer/centralized-mvp/README.md

-This is a centralized sequencer that can scale to a large number of transactions per second.
+This is a permissioned sequencer that can scale to a large number of transactions per second.

 ## RPC methods.

-goliath_getSequence
-goliath_sequence
+sequencer_sequence
+sequencer_get
+sequencer_info

 ## Usage.